FredHutch/tfcb_2022/lectures/lecture12/README.md

 ## Reminders

-- [Homework 6](../../homeworks/homework06/) is posted today and is due by noon on November 17.
+- [Homework 6](../../homeworks/homework06/) is posted today and is due November 19.